sanjolbarla/Review_Analysis_Flutter_App/README.md

-# sentiment_analysis
+# Review Analysis

-Application for showing stock changes of companies using Flutter Framework.
+Application for showing the reviews, showing either it's is positive or negative.

 ## Images